+Sea level rise

-Sea Level Rise: The sea level rise pressure layer was derived from monthly time series data clipped to within three nautical miles (nm) of the coast.
+The sea level rise pressure layer was derived from monthly time series data clipped to within three nautical miles (nm) of the coast.
 Previously, a region’s entire EEZ area was used to calculate this layer.
 Because the impacts of sea level rise were primarily limited to the coast, we have now clipped to three nm.

 The main update to this pressure layer was the use of a dataset with higher temporal resolution.
 The data source remained the same (based on Nicholls and Cazenave [25]), but monthly gridded data of mean sea level anomalies from 1993 to 2015 were used.
 Previously a single dataset with mean rate of sea level rise from 1993-2012 was used.
 Monthly data were aggregated for each year from 1993 to 2015.
 For this most recent assessment, the maximum anomaly value across years 2011 to 2015 was used to rescale the layer from 0 to 1.
 This improvement allows us to track change over time.

+Ultraviolet irradiance (UV)

-Ultraviolet Irradiance (UV): We updated methods to rely on just one dataset that can be used long-term and is comparable through time rather than combining two separate datasets, only one of which is updated.
-This layer is now calculated in a manner very similar to the sea surface temperature layer (S2 Methods).
+We updated methods to rely on just one dataset that can be used long-term and is comparable through time rather than combining two separate datasets, only one of which is updated.
+This layer is now calculated in a manner very similar to the sea surface temperature layer (S2 File).

 Data come from the Aura OMI Global Surface UVB Data Product [26].
 Daily data on Local Noon Erythemal UV Irradiance (mW/m2), derived from satellite observations, were aggregated to weekly means for the years 2004 to 2015.
 Weekly values that were anomalous, i.e. greater than the mean plus one standard deviation, were counted for a total of 52 possible anomalous events per year for each 1-degree resolution raster cell.
 The total number of anomalous events over the past five years, 2011 – 2015, were summed and rescaled from 0 to 1 using the 99.99th quantile of the total number of anomalous events over a 5-year period throughout the entire time series.

+Fishing pressures

-Fishing pressures: The fishing pressure layers have been updated with the new Sea Around Us data, which separates catch among four sectors; industrial, artisanal, subsistence and recreational.
+The fishing pressure layers have been updated with the new Sea Around Us data, which separates catch among four sectors; industrial, artisanal, subsistence and recreational.
 The two commercial fishing pressure layers (low and high bycatch gear) used spatialized industrial fishing catch data, while the artisanal fishing pressure layer was derived from artisanal, subsistence and recreational data.
 The commercial fishing catch raster layer was split into two gear rasters indicating catch caught by low and high bycatch gear.
 This was done by multiplying the industrial catch layer by the proportion of catch caught by low and high bycatch gears.
 The multiplier dataset was derived from the five fishing pressure layers in previous work [27].

-Social Progress Index (SPI): The inverse of the Social Progress Index (1 minus SPI) was added as a new social pressure [21].
+Social Progress Index (SPI)

+The inverse of the Social Progress Index (1 minus SPI) was added as a new social pressure [21].
 The SPI includes several quality of life measures, and is calculated by averaging 3 dimensions, each of which is the average of 4 components.
 Each component includes several indicators that are scaled from 0 to 100.
 The SPI is not calculated for any region with 1 or more missing subcomponents.
 In these cases, we used a linear regression model of the subcomponents with data to estimate the missing subcomponent values.
 Regions without data were gapfilled with predicted values from a linear regression model that included UN geopolitical region and World Governance Index values as predictor variables.
 Uninhabited regions received no score.

 Changes to resilience calculations